20th Century Studios: From founding to 1956

 Twentieth Century Pictures' Joseph Schenck and Darryl F. Zanuck left United Artists over a stock dispute, and began merger talks with the management of financially struggling Fox Film, under President Sidney Kent.

 Spyros Skouras, then manager of the Fox West Coast Theaters, helped make it happen (and later became president of the new company).
 The company had been struggling since founder William Fox lost control of the company in 1930.

 Fox Film Corporation and Twentieth Century Pictures merged in 1935.
 Initially, it was speculated in The New York Times that the newly merged company would be named "Fox-Twentieth Century".
 The new company, Twentieth Century-Fox Film Corporation, began trading on May 31, 1935.
 Kent remained at the company, joining Schenck and Zanuck.
 Zanuck replaced Winfield Sheehan as the company's production chief.

 The company established a special training school.
-Lynn Bari, Patricia Farr and Anne Nagel were among 14 young women "launched on the trail of film stardom" on August 6, 1935, when they each received a six-month contract with 20th Century-Fox after spending 18 months in the school.
+Lynn Bari, Patricia Farr and Anne Nagel were among 14 young women "launched on the trail of film stardom" on August 6, 1935, when they each received a six-month contract with Twentieth Century-Fox after spending 18 months in the school.
 The contracts included a studio option for renewal for as long as seven years.

-For many years, 20th Century Fox identified themselves as having been founded in 1915, the year Fox Film was founded.
+For many years, Twentieth Century-Fox identified themselves as having been founded in 1915, the year Fox Film was founded.
 For instance, it marked 1945 as its 30th anniversary.
 However, it has considered the 1935 merger as its founding in recent years, even though most film historians agree it was founded in 1915.
-The company's films retained the 20th Century Pictures searchlight logo on their opening credits as well as its opening fanfare, but with the name changed to 20th Century-Fox.
+The company's films retained the Twentieth Century Pictures searchlight logo on their opening credits as well as its opening fanfare, but with the name changed to Twentieth Century-Fox.

-After the merger was completed, Zanuck signed young actors to help carry 20th Century-Fox: Tyrone Power, Linda Darnell, Carmen Miranda, Don Ameche, Henry Fonda, Gene Tierney, Sonja Henie, and Betty Grable.
-20th Century-Fox also hired Alice Faye and Shirley Temple, who appeared in several major films for the studio in the 1930s.
+After the merger was completed, Zanuck signed young actors to help carry Twentieth Century-Fox: Tyrone Power, Linda Darnell, Carmen Miranda, Don Ameche, Henry Fonda, Gene Tierney, Sonja Henie, and Betty Grable.
+Twentieth Century-Fox also hired Alice Faye and Shirley Temple, who appeared in several major films for the studio in the 1930s.

-Higher attendance during World War II helped 20th Century-Fox overtake RKO and Metro-Goldwyn-Mayer to become the third most profitable film studio.
+Higher attendance during World War II helped Twentieth Century-Fox overtake RKO and Metro-Goldwyn-Mayer to become the third most profitable film studio.
 In 1941, Zanuck was commissioned as a lieutenant colonel in the U.S. Signal Corps and assigned to supervise the production of U.S. Army training films.
-His partner, William Goetz, filled in at 20th Century-Fox.
+His partner, William Goetz, filled in at Twentieth Century-Fox.